wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 			- The **Test Doubles** can be:
 				- Dummy Objects: dummy values required as parameters that we fill
 				- Test Stubs: provide dummy input data sources used by the SUT.
-				- Fake Objects: use in-memory lightweight implementations of ** databases -
+				- Fake Objects: use in-memory lightweight implementations of *'heavyweigh'* databases -
 -
 -